Do you take the ''winterizing'' of your boat seriously enough?

 A casual agreement to take care of the boat, or worse, an assumption that a marina or boatyard automatically protects boats from an unexpected freeze can have chilling results:

 Example: The skipper was seriously ill, so he called the boatyard and casually asked if they could winterize his houseboat.
 No problem!
 The boat was hauled and blocked.
 The engine’s cooling system was drained and non-toxic anti-freeze flushed throughout the freshwater system.
 Unfortunately, an expensive winter cover that had been stored below was left untouched in a locker and the boat was left to endure the harsh Minnesota winter au natural.
+Winterizing Engines:

 Engines don’t like to be idle, even for three or four months over the winter.
 BoatUS Marine Insurance claim files contain many stories of engines that froze and failed after skippers failed to winterize their engine properly.
 Generally, engine blocks that freeze and crack are not covered by a boat’s insurance policy.

 But even if the engine makes it through the winter, a half-hearted winterizing effort will come back to haunt you as the engine gets older and wears out prematurely.
 Unless it is winterized properly, moisture, acids and corrosion will continue unabated.
 Winterizing the engine is one job that is truly critical; follow the steps below and consult your manual for specifics.
+Below Decks:

 Most marinas are like floating ghost towns over the winter, with little to deter prowlers.
 Electronics and other valuables that can be dismounted should be taken home for safekeeping.
 If you have an EPIRB, make sure it won’t be activated accidentally.